apollographql/gatsby-theme-apollo/packages/gatsby-theme-apollo-docs/README.md

 ## Creating pages

-Create markdown files in your `contentDir` (typically _source_) to generate pages.
-Your markdown files should contain some frontmatter defining their titles and descriptions.
+This theme generates pages based on Markdown or MDX files in the `docs/source` directory of a repo.
+Your Markdown/MDX files should contain some frontmatter defining their titles and descriptions.

 ```markdown
 ---